garethtdavies/docker-masterclass/README.md

 example, reference files that are in the directory above where the Dockerfile is, because it's not within the same context).

-`COPY` has a few switches to, that include abilities to set ownership and on files as they're copied.
+`COPY` has a few switches that include abilities to set ownership and on files as they're copied.
 Refer to the Dockerfile documentation for more details.

-If you want to use files that are outside of the build context, there are a few tricks we can use, which we'll discuss in the 'Advanced' section.
+If you want to use files that are outside of the build context there are a few tricks we can use, which we'll discuss in an advanced Docker Masterclass.

 #### 4.3 [`RUN`](https://docs.docker.com/engine/reference/builder/#run) Directive